Education for Ministry

 west tennesseeefm graduatesWhat To Expect

-• Students meet weekly in small seminar groups with a trained mentor during the nine-month academic year.
+Over the course of four years, students meet weekly in small seminar groups with a trained mentor during the nine-month academic year.

-• During the course, students study the Old Testament, the New Testament, Church History from the book of Acts to the present, and 20th Century Theology.
+During the course, students study the Old Testament, the New Testament, Church History from the book of Acts to the present, and 20th Century Theology.
 In addition, students learn the disciplines of biblical exegesis and interpretation, systematic theology, ethics, liturgics, and ascetical theology.

-• Students have weekly lessons to study with the help of resource guides.
+Students have weekly lessons to study with the help of resource guides.
 They are responsible for setting their own learning goals, and usually spend between two and four hours in study and preparation each week.
 Through discussion and reflection, the weekly seminars furnish an opportunity for students to deepen their understanding of the reading materials.

 Verlinda Henning